ICT381/ict381-lab-notes/LAB_4C.md

 In this lab, it is separated in two stages.

 The first stage will guide you through the following tasks.
-1. Stopping Mongod service if it is running
+1. Stopping Mongod and Nginx service if it is running
 2. Registering a Docker Hub account
 3. Producing docker images from individual components of the StaycationX application
 4. Producing docker image for myReactApp application